Chapter 15:

 "Can't say I do.
 Now if you'd excuse me, I should get back to—"

-The old man inched closer to me.
+The old man inched closer to me, close enough that I could smell his stale breath.
 "You know, they say the fear of death is what pushes everything towards evolution.
-But that implies death is more cudgel than blessing, a blessing that acts as a guiding light for us all."
+But that implies death is more cudgel than blessing—a blessing that acts as a guiding light for us all."

 I tried backing away.
 "I'm sorry, I really have no interest in the topic, so—"

-Breaths started rushing out of me.
+Breaths started rocketing out of me.
 My chest couldn't constrain rapid hyperventilating as I tried desperately to brainstorm any excuse to leave.
 Do I even need one?

 "L-Listen man, I don't want any problems.
-Please just—"
+So please just—"

 "You do yourself a disservice by hiding from death's light.
-Make things easier, practice by just looking up at the infinite sky.
-Feel a force greater than you or I, something that expands forevermore.
-Madonna, Cardinal, and the other founders only sought to spread truth and—"
+Make things easier and practice by just looking up at the infinite sky.
+Feel a force greater than you or I—something that expands forevermore.
+Madonna, Cardinal, and the other founders only sought to spread an incredible trut—"

-A towering figure lumbered into view down the aisle.
-Aoto Mogami's hands curled into fists as he made his way over to us, a fierce expression etched across his face.
+A towering figure stomped into view down the aisle.
+Aoto Mogami's hands curled into fists as he walked his way over to us, a fierce expression etched across his face.

-"Ah."
-The senior removed his white fedora and brought it to his chest.
+The senior removed his white fedora and brought it to his chest, as if in respect.
 "That look of yours is humbling; it is not unlike my own before I saw the light.
 Everyone in this world has been wronged in some way, some more than others.
-Death can grant reprieve from all your anguish, and you need not actually perish, only embrace a flicker of fire that will ignite the DeLightful within you!"
+Death can grant reprieve from all your anguish, and you need not perish—only embrace the flicker of fire that will ignite the DeLightful within you!"

-As a small scene gathered outside the aisle, the senior strolled by Asada who had just ran over.
+As a small crowd of onlookers gathered outside the book aisle, the senior strolled by Asada who'd just run over to investigate.
 Her annoyed eyes watched him walk out the store.

 "Nishikata!
 Hey!
 Are you ok?"
-Asada sprinted over.
+Asada sprinted towards me.
 "What happened?"

 "I'm fine," I coarsely whispered.
-"J-Just need to rest a bit."
+"J-Just need to rest a little."

 She looked up towards Mogami.
-"Help get him to the backroom; explain things when you get back."
+"Help get him to the backroom.
+Explain everything when you get back."

 "Right."
-He hoisted my left arm around his neck and helped me stand up.
+He hoisted my right arm around his neck and helped me stand up.
 "Come on, let's get you that rest bro."

 "T-Thanks . . ."